 Where can patients find Brachytherapy?

-Brachytherapy currently is practiced in major metropolitan areas, such as New York City, Chicago, and San Francisco.
+Brachytherapy currently is practiced in major metropolitan areas, such as Boston, New York City, Chicago, Seattle and San Francisco.
+That list has grown to include Charleston, SC, Green Bay, WI, Dubuque, IA, Longview, TX, Norfolk, VA and others.
 Dr. Sylvester suggests that patients living in an area that does not have an effective center for treatment receive external beam radiation locally, then travel to an area offering Brachytherapy to boost the effectiveness of the overall treatment plan.
-He recommends checking with the companies that produce the radioactive seeds, such as Isoray, to find a quality Brachytherapy treatment location.
+He recommends checking with the companies that produce radioactive seeds, such as Isoray, to find a quality Brachytherapy treatment location.

 Dr. Sylvester strongly recommends seeking treatment from a physician that performs the procedure often.
 “With almost any major medical intervention, the higher the volume, the better you are at the procedure,” he explained.
 “If the provider is doing less than 20 cases a year, you should probably avoid it.
 In my case, I am performing 15-20 cases per month on average.”